The Adventures of Abney & Teal

 The Adventures of Abney & Teal is a British animated surreal children's television programme which uses a mixture of 2D and CGI animation based on the works of writer and illustrator Joel Stewart.
-The show, which follows the adventures of two friends, is set on a series of small islands on a lake in a park in an unnamed city.
-The show was first broadcast on CBeebies in the United Kingdom in September 2011, and is produced by Ragdoll Productions.
+The show, which follows the adventures of the two title characters, is set on a series of small islands on a lake in a park in an unnamed city.
+The show was first broadcast on CBeebies in the United Kingdom in September 2011, and is produced by Ragdoll Worldwide, the joint venture of Ragdoll Productions and BBC Worldwide.

 Characters

 The Adventures of Abney & Teal centres on two animated rag dolls named Abney and Teal who live on an island in a lake in a park in a city.
 Abney lives in a hut at the base of a tree.
 Teal sleeps in the branches of the tree, with her only possessions a blanket and an umbrella.
 Abney & Teal share their environment with several friends: